Mrtracker-new/BAR_RYY/README.md

 - It comes with npm included

 **File won't decrypt:**
+- **Server-side files**: View limit might be reached (they're destroyed automatically)
+- **Client-side files**: Check password or expiry time
-- Make sure you're using the LATEST .bar file (it updates after each view)
+- Make sure you're using a valid .bar file (not corrupted)

+**PDF/Files not previewing:**
-- Check if the password is correct
+- Refresh the browser page
+- Check browser console for errors (F12)
+- Some file types need download to open (Office docs)

+**View count not working:**
+- Client-side files DON'T enforce view limits (by design)
-- Maybe you hit the view limit already?
+- Switch to server-side mode if you need view count enforcement

+## Future Features (Ideas)

+Things I'm thinking about adding:
+- 📧 Email/SMS notifications on file access
+- 📊 Analytics dashboard for server-side files
+- 🔐 Two-factor authentication for sensitive files
+- 📱 QR code generation for easy mobile sharing
+- 🎨 Toast notifications (instead of alerts)
+- ⏱️ Live countdown timers for expiring files
+- 🌐 Geolocation restrictions
+- 🛡️ Rate limiting and CAPTCHA
+- 💧 Watermarking for view-only files

 ## Contributing

 Found a bug?
 Want to add a feature?
 PRs are welcome!

-Just fork it and send a pull request.
+1. Fork the repo
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+**Code Style:**
+- Backend: Follow PEP 8
+- Frontend: Use Prettier for formatting
+- Add comments for complex logic

 ## License